Strategic Assessment. – Nine Steps to Success™

-At this point the assessment should have provided enough information to make some informed decisions on some high level strategic foundations.
+At this point, the assessment should have provided enough information to make informed decisions on high-level strategic foundations.
 These will form the platform onto which the strategy will be built.
-The components of the highest level strategic foundation are: Mission, Vision and Core Values.
+The components of the highest-level strategic foundation are Mission, Vision and Core Values.

 Mission and Vision

 It is imperative to ensure clarity in both Mission and Vision statements.
 Firstly, they are different things and serve different purposes.
-All too often they become mixed up, too long, use platitudes and jargon and are wholly uninspiring.
-Mission and vision statements should be powerful sign-posts that provide clear and succinct directions about the purpose and aspirations of a company or organisation.
+They often become mixed up, are too long, use platitudes and jargon, and are wholly uninspiring.
+Mission and vision statements should be powerful signposts that provide clear and concise directions about the purpose and aspirations of a company or organisation.
 The definitions of each are:

 A Vision statement outlines the goals and aspirations for the future.
 It creates a picture of a specific medium to long-term target and should be as a source of inspiration.

 Here are some good examples of Mission statements: